 The Navigators of Canada are committed to excellence in serving all customers including people with disabilities.
+We are guided by these principles:

 We will ensure that our staff are trained and familiar with various assistive devices we have on site or which we provide that may be used by customers with disabilities while accessing our goods or services.